 Then be sure to stock up on diapers, formula, and wet wipes.
 It's also vital to have warm clothes on hand for your little one, such as a fleece or wool suit.

 A propane camp stove is useful for cooking if the power goes out, but make sure you put it in a well-ventilated area such as your garage or covered porch.
 Also make certain you have some extra propane cylinders.
-If you plan on using your gas grill, then be sure to refill its tank.
+If you plan on using your gas grill, be sure to refill its tank.

-For fast emergency preparation, get as much extra cash from your bank or ATM as possible, preferably in small bills.
+Get as much extra cash from your bank or ATM as possible, preferably in small bills.

 Make sure you have plenty of pet food on hand.